U.S. Citizens and Resident Aliens Abroad - Automatic 2 Month Extension of Time to File

 - You are in military or naval service on duty outside the United States and Puerto Rico

 If you use a calendar year, the regular due date of your return is April 15, and the automatic extended due date would be June 15.
+If the due date falls on a Saturday, Sunday, or legal holiday, the due date is delayed until the next business day.

 Service In A Combat Zone